This article covers different scenarios and important information, including:

-There is an option to charge a cancellation fee for any amount up to and including the actual cost of the ticket.
+There is an option to charge a cancelation fee for any amount up to and including the actual cost of the ticket.

-To issue a full refund, set the cancellation fee to zero.
+To issue a full refund, set the cancelation fee to zero.

-If you've already cancelled the registration in Novi without entering a cancellation fee and a refund has been issued to the credit card, QuickBooks Online will not allow a refund to be cancelled once it is generated in Novi.
+If you've already canceled the registration in Novi without entering a cancelation fee and a refund has been issued to the credit card, QuickBooks Online will not allow a refund to be canceled once it is generated in Novi.

 If you've already issued the refund manually in QuickBooks and now you need to cancel the registration in Novi, follow the steps above for No Refund.

 If you cancel each of your attendees separately (even if they are on the same registration) separate transactions (either refunds or credit memos) will be created for the cancelations.